RealTimeBasecamp/code-institute-6x-labs-platform/README.md

 <p><img alt="Footer" src="./assets/LogIn.png"></p>

-<br><br>

 **Onboarding**
-The site uses an onboarding form to capture and update the users information
+The site uses an onboarding form to capture and update the users information.
+User Avatars are still WIP and the icon is currently disabled.
 <p><img alt="Footer" src="./assets/Onboarding.png"></p>
 <br>

 **Teamspace modal**

 The site has a "teamspace" modal that can be opened via the sidebar by clicking on the user button.
-This shows the currently logged in user, their "subscription tier" (Defaults to "Sapling" due to a lack of payment system integration), their email and display name.
+This shows the currently logged in user, their "subscription tier" or account status (Defaults to "Sapling" due to a lack of payment system integration), their email and display name.
 The user can log out via this modal.

 <p><img alt="Footer" src="./assets/TeamspaceModal.png"></p>